Awis13/minitalk/readme.md

 ![](minitalk.png)

-Welcome to Minitalk, a project by `nipostni`.
+Welcome to Minitalk.
 Minitalk is a simple yet powerful communication system, enabling message exchange between processes using UNIX signals.
 The goal of this project is to create a reliable and efficient communication channel.
 As an added bonus, it's incredibly fun! 🎉

 ## How it works 🕹️